cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The Tests workflow executes the test suite using Nox.

-The workflow is triggered on every push to the GitHub repository.
+The workflow is triggered on every push to the GitHub repository, and when a pull request is opened or receives new commits.
 It consists of a job for each supported Python version, executed on the `latest supported runners`__ for Ubuntu, Windows, and macOS.